 the job; jobs cannot be allocated to nodes that have insufficient memory to run

-the job creation wizards in Kibana generate a warning.
+creation wizards in Kibana generate a warning.
 If the estimated memory

 requirement is only a little higher than the